ytazz/vnoid/index.md

   Directly actuating the links (the rigid bodes) is not permitted in the trial (use it for test purpose only).

 #### Sensing
-- Various sensor nodes supported by Choreonoid such as ForceSensor, RateGyroSensor, and AccelerationSensor, may be used.
+- Various sensor nodes supported by Choreonoid such as ForceSensor, RateGyroSensor, AccelerationSensor, and RangeSensor, may be used.
   The number of sensors is not limited.
 - The position and velocity of joints can be retrieved through the SimpleControllerIO interface.
 - Retrieving the absolute position and orientation of links (rigid bodies) is also permitted